fonoster/fonos-rtpel7lb/README.md

 **Response**

-If successful this method removes an Agent resource.
+If successful this method removes the RTPEngine.

 **Sample Call**